Skip to content

 Document Why it matters Rural workaround

-Photo ID Identity for applications, clinics, housing, and legal aid Ask the office what it can accept if your ID is expired, lost, or from another state.
+Photo ID Identity for applications, clinics, housing, and legal aid Ask what can be accepted if your ID is expired, lost, or from another state.

-Proof of children Birth certificates, school records, Medicaid cards, or custody papers may show who is in your home Schools and clinics may be able to print records faster than ordering certificates.
+Proof of children Birth certificates, school records, Medicaid cards, or custody papers may show who is in your home Schools and clinics may print records faster than ordering certificates.

 Income proof Pay stubs, employer letter, unemployment, child support, Social Security, or self-employment notes If paid in cash, ask what written statement or ledger is accepted.

-Housing proof Lease, motel receipt, shelter letter, mortgage, or statement from the person you stay with If doubled up, ask for a simple signed letter with address and who lives there.
+Housing proof Lease, motel receipt, shelter letter, mortgage, or statement from the person you stay with If doubled up, ask for a signed letter with address and household names.

-Utility bill Needed for LIHEAP, crisis help, and payment plan talks Take a clear phone photo of the full bill, including account number and shutoff notice.
+Utility bill Needed for LIHEAP, crisis help, and payment plans Take a clear phone photo of the full bill and shutoff notice.

-Medical appointment details Needed for SoonerRide and some medical referrals Ask the clinic to text, email, or print the appointment address and phone number.
+Medical appointment Needed for SoonerRide and referrals Ask the clinic to text, email, or print the address and phone number.

 Common mistakes to avoid